TIMOTHY P. CHINARIS (email email@example.com)

 Professor Chinaris advises lawyers and others on professional responsibility, bar admission, and law library matters.
 He serves as an expert witness on legal ethics matters in federal and state courts and in bar matters, and was an expert witness in the first case decided under the Sarbanes-Oxley Act.

-Professor Chinaris co-authors the comprehensive ethics treatise Florida Legal Malpractice and Attorney Ethics.
+Professor Chinaris writes on legal ethics and speaks to local, state, and national organizations on a wide range of professional responsibility issues.
+He co-authors the comprehensive ethics treatise Florida Legal Malpractice and Attorney Ethics.

 sunEthics.com is produced by Tim Chinaris. © 2003-2017.
 Please read our disclaimers: